Join us on Saturday, October 12, 2019, from 9 a.m. to 4 p.m. for our second annual St. Symeon Food and Culture Fair!

 The St. Symeon Food and Culture Fair is our way of sharing our multi-ethnic community with the city of Birmingham and surrounding areas.
 Come visit our new church building, learn about the iconographic murals being painted in the church, as well as the landmark tile mosaic icon overlooking Clairmont Avenue.
 While visiting, enjoy a presentation by our internationally acclaimed choir and don’t forget to shop at our one-day-only multi-ethnic marketplace.

-The four market stalls are: The Slavic Tea Room, The Balkan Coffee House, Cafe Europa, and Southern Sweets and Savories.
-The Slavic Tea Room will feature Slavic specialties including Russian tea, Hungarian kolache cookies, Ukrainian piroshki (fruit-filled, fried buns), jam-filled blini, Russian tea cakes, and Slavic dancer cookies.
-The Balkan Coffee House will offer Greek and Bulgarian specialties such as baklava and Bulgarian banitsa (both phyllo-dough based pastries), loukoumades (Greek honey puffs) fried on site, Greek coffee made to order, Greek cookies, and a traditional, enriched holiday bread.
-Parishioners representing European countries from Norway to Italy and Ireland to Latvia are teamed up to offer tea and treats in Cafe Europa, including Madeleines (small French cakes), pizzelles (Italian waffle cookies), Norwegian cardamom buns, shortbread, Dutch cheese crackers, and oreshki (walnut shaped cookies with a dulce de leche filling).
-Southern Sweets and Savories will offer specialties of the American South, including Mississippi mud brownies, lemon bars, pound cake, cornbread, peach cobblers, pecan pies, sweet tea and lemonade.
+The four market stalls are: The Slavic Tea Room, The Balkan Bakery, Cafe Europa, and Southern Sweets and Savories.
+The Slavic Tea Room will feature Slavic specialties including Russian tea, Ukrainian piroshki (fruit-filled, fried buns), jam-filled blini, and a variety of cookies.
+The Balkan Bakery will offer Greek, Bulgarian and Turkish specialties such as Turkish coffee made to order, Greek Easter bread, and Bulgarian banitsa.
+Parishioners representing European countries from Norway to Italy and Ireland to Latvia are teamed up to offer treats in Cafe Europa, including Madeleines (small French cakes), pizzelles (Italian waffle cookies), Norwegian cardamom buns, shortbread, and chocolate confections.
+Southern Sweets and Savories will offer specialties of the American South, including pound cake, peach cobblers, bread pudding, caramel apples, boiled peanuts, and hot mustard.

 Our social media are full of photos of products we’re selling at the Food and Culture Fair, interesting articles, and other tidbits.
 We’d be honored if you’d follow us: